-Bold statements at Parkland graduation
+Silent forms of protest make bold statements at Parkland graduation

 Senior Delaney Tarr, another well-known figure in Never Again, also donned orange lipstick for the occasion.

-Other used their graduation caps to send heartfelt messages honoring Stoneman Douglas seniors who did not live to walk with their classmates.
+Other used their graduation caps to send heartfelt messages honoring four Stoneman Douglas seniors who did not live to walk with their classmates.

 Senior Hannah Karcinell wore an orange cap decorated with a picture of her and friend Nicholas Dworet, who died in the shooting.
 "We will fight for you," a message on the cap read.